• Zamawiaj do paczkomatu

 Proteins Can Fold Themselves into Many Shapes

-a-Helix and ß-Pleated Sheet Are the Most Common Secondary
+?-Helix and ?-Pleated Sheet Are the Most Common Secondary

 Structures in Proteins